MicrosoftDocs/Viva/Viva/insights/org-team-insights/employee-wellbeing.md

 #### Insights

-For **Focus without interruptions**, the **Employee wellbeing** tab provides a percentage insight that shows how many employees have less than 10 hours of uninterrupted focus time per week and a visual insight that shows the distribution of uninterrupted weekly time.
+For **Focus without interruptions**, the **Employee wellbeing** page provides a percentage insight that shows how many employees have less than 10 hours of uninterrupted focus time per week and a visual insight that shows the distribution of uninterrupted weekly time.

 Here's some information about how those metrics are calculated: